KarMiles/polish-girl-painting/README.md

 Content on the website in this project is managed via three main modules:
 1. Gallery - where the artists' creations are represented,
 2. Blog - where post may contain text, images, embedded video links and links to other materials on the web.
-3. About - this module is based on one app and is devided into two sections:
+3. About - this module is based on one app and is divided into two sections:
     - Personal Note - where the owner can share her content,
     - Testimonials - where visitors can share their experiences related to the topic of the webpage.